sgreenlee/Linux-Server-Configuration/README.md

 ### About

-For the final	 Udacity nanodegree project, I configured a linux web server and deployed my catalog app from [project #3](https://github.com/sgreenlee/Item-Catalog).
+For the final	 Udacity nanodegree project, I configured a linux Amazon EC2 instance and deployed my catalog app from [project #3](https://github.com/sgreenlee/Item-Catalog).
+The application can be found [here](http://ec2-52-88-115-228.us-west-2.compute.amazonaws.com/).

 ### Configuration details